 Also, some jobs can’t be perfected with job crafting alone.
-Creating a great culture is a team sport and it requires more than one player.
-That’s why having the right feedback and action strategy is so important.
+Creating a great culture is a team sport requiring more than one player.
+That’s why having the proper feedback and action strategy is so important.
 Meanwhile, job crafting can help empower you to do your part.

 Even the most rigid jobs offer some opportunity for adjustment.
-For instance, if you’re an out-of-work actor that’s making ends meet by waiting tables, you might look at your customer interactions as a way to sharpen your acting skills.
-After all, nobody’s going to notice if you try out a few accents (especially if you’re any good).
+For instance, if you’re an out-of-work actor making ends meet by waiting tables, you might look at your customer interactions as a way to sharpen your acting skills.
+After all, nobody will notice if you try out a few accents (especially if you’re any good).